awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 ### instance\-action<a name="instance-action-metadata"></a>

 If your Spot Instance is marked to be hibernated, stopped, or terminated by the Spot service, the `instance-action` item is present in your instance metadata\.
-Otherwise, it is not present.
+Otherwise, it is not present\.
 You can retrieve `instance-action` as follows\.

 ```
 [ec2-user ~]$ curl http://169.254.169.254/latest/meta-data/spot/instance-action